 void (*augment_cb)(struct rb_node *node);

-When the tree is initialized, the callback should be stored in its root
+When the tree is initialized, the callback should be stored in its root node:

 struct rb_root my_root = RB_AUGMENT_ROOT(my_augment_cb);